littlecanary/littlecanary.github.io/_posts/2018-09-11-lisbon-day-one.md

 We walked over towards Praça do Comércio and gaped at the wide, open square surrounded by those canary and cream-colored buildings and the king on horseback looking out to the river.
 We turned and began to walk up Rua Augusta.
 I am sorry to say I did not enjoy this part of our walk at all.
 It seemed very crowded, and the vendors and street performers reminded me of Times Square or Las Ramblas.
 If I had been interested in doing some shopping, I probably would have had more fun strolling along the storefronts, but I just wanted to get out of there.
 We stopped only to get cash from an ATM and made our way as quickly as possible to Rossio.

 D recognized the wave-patterned mosaic from a television program we had seen, and as we crossed the square, looking down at the waves, I think I did begin to feel a little dizzy!
 That surely explains why I had trouble figuring out which way to go.
-At this point, I should have been leading us to the Elevador da Glória, but somehow I got confused and ended up resorting to my phone, which led us up a steep flight of steps and some even steeper streets until we made it to the meeting point.
+At this point, I should have been leading us to the Elevador da Glória, but somehow I got confused and ended up resorting to looking at my phone, which led us up a steep flight of steps and some even steeper streets until we made it to the meeting point.

 ## Walking Tour